 Recording your yoga lessons is just one part of the puzzle.
 You also need a platform to host your sessions online.

 You have a few options:

 1: Facebook Live

-Facebook Live is a very easy way to stream meditation classes and yoga classes online.
+Facebook Live is a very easy way to stream yoga classes online.
 You can choose your audience, get real-time feedback in comments, and track the number of viewers you have.

 3: Youtube Live

-I’m going to suggest that the best option is to use Youtube Live to stream your meditation sessions and yoga classes.
+I’m going to suggest that the best option is to use Youtube Live for yoga classes.
 Then, you can charge students for the link so you can continue to make money.

-Setting Up You Youtube Live Stream For Yoga Classes Or Meditation Classes
+Setting Up You Youtube Live Streams For Yoga Classes

-It’s now time to setup your online yoga class or meditation class.
+It’s now time to set up your online yoga classes.